swissup/swissup.github.io/shopware/pagespeed/index.md

 Option                      | Description
 ----------------------------|--------------------------------------------------
-Enable                      | Allows to enable/disable pagespeed per store view Enable HTML minification    | Allows to enable/disable minify your pages HTML content.
+Enable                      | Allows to enable/disable pagespeed per sales channels Enable HTML minification    | Allows to enable/disable minify your pages HTML content.
 (Yes) Enable Critical Css Feature | Allows to enable/disable [Critical Css](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/optimizing-critical-rendering-path?hl=en) (Yes)
 Critical CSS                | There is only what the user can see when they first load the page.
 This means that we only need to load the minimum amount of CSS required to render the top portion of the page across all breakpoints.
 For the remainder of the CSS, we don’t need to worry as we can load it asynchronously.
 You can generate your site critical css [here](http://pagespeed.swissuplabs.com/critical-css/).